Evaluating LLM-Based Regression Test Generation: Threats to Validity

-\paragraph{External Validity} We do not claim the generality of our results but consider our experiments as an important case study for three open-source C programs that take highly structured, human-readable inputs.
+\textbf{External Validity}.
+We do not claim the generality of our results but consider our experiments as an important case study for six open-source C programs that take highly structured, human-readable inputs.
 We sought to test the capabilities of an LLM as a regression test generation tool and carefully established benchmark selection criteria to align with this goal.
 We selected \emph{all} programs from the WAFLGo benchmark that apply and \emph{all} of their commits.
-The results demonstrate that the LLMs are capable of generating contextually relevant and well-structured inputs for the selected commits.
-However, the findings may not extend to programs with less structured or non-human-readable input formats.
-Our case provides valuable insights into the potential of LLMs for regression test generation, expanding the current understanding of their capabilities and limitations in this context.
+The findings may not extend to programs with less structured or non-human-readable input formats. \review{Finally, our approach does not aim to replace assertion-based regression test suites for well-specified functionality.
+Instead, it complements them in domains where expected behavior is underspecified or difficult to encode, and where regressions commonly manifest as crashes or semantic inconsistencies.}

+\review{\emph{Bug Types and Detection Mechanisms.} Our approach is agnostic to the type of bug being detected and does not rely on memory-specific properties.
+The only assumption is the availability of an automated mechanism that flags failures when executing generated test cases.
+In our evaluation, we instantiate this mechanism using ASan to detect memory-related bugs.
+However, our approach already detects non-memory-related failures in the benchmark.
+For example, bugs \#5117/5138/5153 in JerryScript are detected via internal assertion failures (ERR\_FAILED\_INTERNAL\_ASSERTION) rather than memory violations.
+Other detectors, such as developer-provided assertions, runtime checks, differential testing oracles, or semantic consistency checks, could be integrated without changes to the test generation pipeline.}